Tacitus favored in Belmont; Preakness winner 2nd choice

 A year after Justify electrified the racing world by capturing the Triple Crown, thoroughbred’s biggest event for 3-year-olds ended in chaos after Maximum Security was disqualified after finishing first in the Derby.
 Country House was placed first.

-Within days, the owners of Maximum Security and County House said they would be skipping the Preakness, meaning there would be no Triple Crown.
+Within days, the owners of Maximum Security and Country House said they would be skipping the Preakness, meaning there would be no Triple Crown.

-War of Will was impressive in winning the Preakness but the race was overshadowed when a rival colt threw its rider and ran around the track during the race.
+War of Will was impressive in winning the Preakness but the race was overshadowed when a rival colt threw its rider at the start and ran around the track during the race.

-Now comes the Belmont.
-Ten colts were entered and it seems to be a two-horse race between horses trained by Bill Mott and Mark Casse.

-Mott’s Country House was awarded the Kentucky Derby after Maximum Security became the first winner to cross the finish line first in the race and be disqualified.
-He trains Tacitus, who has not raced since being elevated into third place in the Derby.
-Jose Ortiz has the ride on the 9-5 morning-line favorite.

 Joevia drew the No. 1 post position.
 Jose Lezvano is the jockey on the 30-1 choice.